 Then, after lunch, it was time for some kite surfing action!
 Yeah! 🙂

 We got two days of excellent kite surfing in Kalpitiya!
-The original plan was to do kiting for three days, but the last day there was no wind so it got cancelled.
+The original plan was to do kiting for three days, but the last day there was no wind so it got canceled.

-At the moment Kalpitiya is a rural backwater, with hardly any guesthouses, restaurants or much to see or do for tourists.
+At the moment Kalpitiya is a rural backwater, with hardly any guesthouses, restaurants, or much to see or do for tourists.
 The future for this undeveloped paradise is uncertain, as the government is engaged in a huge project that wants to turn the peninsula and offshore islands into one of Sri Lanka`s prime beach tourism destinations.
-They have plans for big luxury hotels with beds for 10 000 people, a domestic airport, theme parks and an underwater amusement park, golf courses, high-speed boats safaris and so on.
+They have plans for big luxury hotels with beds for 10 000 people, a domestic airport, theme parks and an underwater amusement park, golf courses, high-speed boat safaris and so on.
 Yep, it sounds crazy!
-Environmentalists are concerned about the populations of dolphins, whales, dugongs and other animals that use the waters around Dutch Bay.
-Maybe even more of a concern are all the local people that will be affected by this, as their main income, fishing, will disappear.
-The locals have even gone so far as to stage protests in Colombo, but sadly many of the projects are already on it`s way.
-Hope that the government`s plans fade away in the wind, and that Kalpitiya stays like this forever!
+Environmentalists are concerned about the populations of dolphins, whales, dugongs, and other animals that use the waters around Dutch Bay.
+Maybe even more of a concern is all the local people that will be affected by this, as their main income, fishing, will disappear.
+The locals have even gone so far as to stage protests in Colombo, but sadly many of the projects are already on its way.
+I hope that the government`s plans fade away in the wind and that Kalpitiya stays like this forever!